-A good rule of thumb is never to risk more that 5% of your account balance on any one single trade.
-Using stop loss orders on open positions will help limit your risk.
+A good rule of thumb is never to risk more than 5% of your account balance on any one single trade.
+Using stop-loss orders on open positions will help limit your risk.

 When entering a trade it is always a good idea to know the price at which you will cut your losses.
 This is the price where you will place your stop loss.

-In order to calculate your max position size simply make sure that the amount your will lose based on your predetermined stop loss price is always less than 5% of your account balance.
+In order to calculate your max position size simply make sure that the amount you will lose based on your predetermined stop-loss price is always less than 5% of your account balance.